-GEORGE CHRISMAN HOUSE is a private residence located in the Shenandoah Valley of Virginia, northwest of Route 42 and Edom, on Shaver Mill Road (Route 780).
+GEORGE CHRISMAN HOUSE is a private residence located in the Shenandoah Valley of Virginia.
 The 18th century stone house was placed on the Virginia Landmarks Register on September 6, 2006 and the National Register of Historic Places on December 1, 2006.
+It has been in continuous use as a residence with the exception of the 40-year period between 1918 and 1958.
 Shenandoah Valley historian and author John W. Wayland (1872-1962) wrote in a 1957 letter to former owner Fred Holm that the house is "probably one of the oldest in Rockingham County."

 Captain George Chrisman was born in 1745 in what is now Stephens City (Frederick County) Virginia where his parents, German immigrant Jacob Christman (1706-1778) and Magdalena Hite (1713-1771), a native of New York, settled in the early 1730s.
 George was the ninth of their eleven children.